CodyQin/SGtSNEpiPy/README.md

 ## Examples

 This example demonstrates the application of function `SGtSNEpiPy` using the **[SG-t-SNE-П](https://fcdimitr.github.io/SGtSNEpi.jl/stable/)** algorithm to visualize **[Zachary's Karate Club graph](https://networkx.org/documentation/stable/_modules/networkx/generators/social.html#karate_club_graph)** in `NetworkX`.
 The algorithm creates a low-dimensional embedding of the nodes while preserving their structural relationships.
+After the embedding, the example uses **[matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html)** to visualize 2D embedding.
 Nodes are colored based on their club membership ('Mr. Hi' or 'Officer').
 The scatter plot helps understand the social network's structure and patterns based on club affiliations.

 ```python